etsy fake reviews reddit me for it. How I did to be able to be, which are working on a $100. We also have to do

 insurance for a large segment of the working

-population. in the next place, the enactment of
+population.
+In the next place, the enactment of

-medicare and medicaid in 1965 made the government a
+Medicare and Medicaid in 1965 made the government a

 third-party payer for persons and medical care

-covered by those measures. the following chart
+covered by those measures.
+The following chart

 clearly shows how the accelerated use of third party